Locomotive-Ventures/wombat/platform/lambdaTwillioConvo/README.md

     `TWILIO_FROM_NUMBER`: The Twilio phone number to use for outgoing calls.
     `ENVIRONMENT`: Set to development for local testing and production for deployment.

+## AWS and Twilio Setup
+1. AWS Setup:
+    - Configure AWS CLI with your credentials.
+    - Create a DynamoDB table named ConversationHistory with conversation_id as the primary key.
+    - Deploy the Lambda function with the necessary IAM roles to access DynamoDB.

+2. Twilio Setup:
+    - Set up a Twilio phone number.
+    - Configure your Twilio number to make calls and handle responses through your Lambda function.

 ### Running the Application Locally

 1. Start the Flask application: